AppertaFoundation/COVID-19-screening-interface/README.md

 1. Clone the repo's, make changes and create a Pull Request (PR)
 2. Raise an issue on Github
 3. Join us on Slack, contact info@apperta.org for details
-4. Share with others
+4. Share details of this project with others
-5. add to the roadmap
+5. Add to the roadmap

 ## Team

 Many people are involved in this project directly and indirectly and it builds on significant efforts of the industry and community.
-Some of the people in our team are:
+Some of the people in our direct team are:

 ### openEHR clinical modelling